 Transportation is a related service and therefore needs goals if the IEP Team determines that the child needs improvements with some aspect of transportation.
 Just transporting a student to and from school without a need for the student to learn or improve a skill would not require goals in the IEP.

 Short-Term Objectives - Do related services providers have responsibility for these for students who take the PAAP?

 The related service personnel are responsible for the content in the IEP that reflects their services.

 Short-term objectives appear to be for children who will be given an alternate assessment.
-Where are academic goals/objectives written for students with Mental Retardation (MR) who are not taking alternate assessment and between grades 1-12?
+Where are academic goals/objectives written for students with Intellectual Disability who are not taking alternate assessment and between grades 1-12?

 IEP short-term objectives are only required for those students who are taking alternate assessment based on alternate achievement standards.
-The IEP team could add objectives if local policy allows.
+If local policy allows, the IEP team could add objectives for children who do not take alternate assessment based on alternate aschievement standards.

 IEP Goals are required for all students with disabilities and must be listed in Section 5 of the IEP.